ticianavalle/2016goals/README.md

 ## Read 1 book a month (2/12)
 1. January - Inferno by Dan Brown
 2. February - The Shack by William P. Young
 3 .
-March - The Hitchhiker's Guide to the Galaxy - Douglas Adams
+March - The Casual Vacancy by JK Rowling

 -------------------

-## Finish at least 16 games from my library (2/16)
+## Finish at least 16 games from my library (3/16)
 1. Rise of the Tomb Raider
 2. Life is Strange
 3. Limbo